openvswitch/ovs/FAQ.md

    previous answer.
 It is also not possible to use queue-related actions.
 On Linux kernels before 2.6.39, maximum-sized VLAN packets may not be transmitted.

-### Q: What Linux kernel versions does IPFIX flow monitoring work with?

-A: IPFIX flow monitoring requires the Linux kernel module from Linux 3.10 or later, or the out-of-tree module from Open vSwitch version 1.10.90 or later.

 ### Q: Should userspace or kernel be upgraded first to minimize downtime?